-Can be a bit of a challenge
+A bit of a challenge

-Unlike India, it’s not easy in Cambodia to find a sympathetic ear if you’re a vegetarian.
+It’s not easy in Cambodia to find a sympathetic ear if you’re a vegetarian.
 Instead, you will be confronted with everything ranging from open disbelief, to dark mutterings that the barang is clearly mad, to acts of rebellion with secret sprinklings of shrimp or bacon bits.
 And sometimes the struggle is not even that overt.
 So much of Cambodian food is laced with prahok or fish sauce that it can seem like there’s no escaping it.

 One expat, who’s been a vegetarian since she was six, and has lived in countries all over Asia and Africa, only discovered since she came to Cambodia that she clearly has an allergy to shellfish.
 Everywhere she goes when she’s outside of the main urban centres in Cambodia, she repeats the same phrases: “Khnum nyam banlae” (I eat vegetables), “At nyam saich” (I don’t eat meat), and “At nyam trey” (I don’t eat fish), and still her food is frequently sprinkled with little bits of something that once had eyes.